List of Failed Startups

 “Multiple delays by the government agencies in clarifying the regulatory framework for cryptocurrencies despite our pending writ petition in the Supreme Court of India, coupled with regular disruption in our operations, the final decision has been taken after duly considering all the latest developments in the crypto and blockchain industry in India,”

 Koinex co-founder Rahul Raj

-In August 2016, Doctalk was started as an app to Doctors with patients.
+In August 2016, Doctalk was started as an app for Doctors with patients.

 Through Doctalk, you could send messages to your doctor, store medical files, get detailed prescriptions, save your medications, etc.

-In India, healthcare is still offline, and Doctors faced the constant problem of patient follow up and calls.
+In India, healthcare is still offline, and Doctors faced constant patient follow-up and calls.

 To make this process seamless, Krishna Chaitanya Aluru came up with the idea of Doctalk.